-- LD 536 An Act to Establish Net Neutrality (Sponsored by Rep. Kessler of South Portland) This concept draft bill proposes to establish net neutrality for internet customers. - LD 531 An Act Regarding Dam Ownership (Sponsored by Rep. Milliken of Blue Hill) This concept draft bill proposes to amend the laws governing the ownership of dams. - LD 529 An Act Regarding Dams (Sponsored by Rep. Milliken of Blue Hill) This concept draft bill proposes to amend the laws governing dams.
+- LD 531 An Act Regarding Dam Ownership (Sponsored by Rep. Milliken of Blue Hill) This concept draft bill proposes to amend the laws governing the ownership of dams. - LD 529 An Act Regarding Dams (Sponsored by Rep. Milliken of Blue Hill) This concept draft bill proposes to amend the laws governing dams.

-LD 528 An Act to Address the Rise in Rabies in Animals by Appointing Certified Rabies Vaccine Administrators (Sponsored by Rep. Doudera of Camden)
+LD 528 An Act to Address the Rise in Rabies in Animals by Appointing Certified Rabies Vaccine Administrators (Sponsored by Rep. Doudera of Camden) Enacted; PL 2025, c.
+141

-This bill directs the Department of Agriculture, Conservation and Forestry, in consultation with the Animal Welfare Advisory Council, to appoint one or more persons in each county to administer rabies vaccines to animals.
+This act directs the Department of Agriculture, Conservation and Forestry, in consultation with the Animal Welfare Advisory Council, to appoint one or more persons in each county to administer rabies vaccines to animals.
+The department is also directed, in consultation with veterinarians employed by the State, to develop a training program, which must include the following: education related to properly storing and administering rabies vaccines; issuing rabies certificates; and providing information to an owner or keeper of an animal to be vaccinated.

-LD 526 An Act to Reduce the Time Period for Challenging the Validity of a Property Tax Lien on Commercial Real Estate (Sponsored by Rep. Henderson of Rumford)
+LD 526 An Act to Reduce the Time Period for Challenging the Validity of a Property Tax Lien on Commercial Real Estate (Sponsored by Rep. Henderson of Rumford) Enacted; PL 2025, c.
+231

-Beginning with a tax lien recorded after June 30, 2026, this bill prevents a person from commencing an action against the validity of a governmental taking of commercial real estate for nonpayment of property taxes upon the expiration of a two-year period immediately following the expiration of the period of redemption.
-The bill also defines "commercial real estate" property used primarily for business purposes including, without limitation, apartment buildings with five or more rental or lease units, mobile home parks, office buildings and recreational facilities.
+As amended by the committee, beginning with a tax lien recorded after June 30, 2026, this bill prevents a person from commencing an action against the validity of a governmental taking of commercial real estate for nonpayment of property taxes upon the expiration of a two-year period immediately following the expiration of the period of redemption.
+The bill also defines "commercial real estate" as property either used or held for use primarily for business purposes including, without limitation, apartment buildings with five or more rental or lease units, mobile home parks, office buildings and recreational facilities.